A Unified Network Equilibrium for E-Hailing Platform Operation and Customer Mode Choice: Numerical examples

+\paragraph{Case 2} We now investigate another case when cost coefficient $\beta_{(se)}$ of search friction is changed from 1 to 10.
+The vehicle OD flow is demonstrated in \ref{append:sioux}.
 By making a comparison of Case 1 and 2, we find that: When incurring higher search friction, the number of vehicles in e-pooling service decreases while the number of vehicles in e-solo service increases.
 To better understand this, we plot OD demands by different modes when varying search friction for drivers in Fig.~\ref{fig:mode_6OD}.
 Left bars demonstrate the scenario when the cost coefficient of search friction is 1 and right bars represent the scenario when the cost coefficient of search friction is 10.
-It is shown that when search friction increases, the usage of e-pooling service increases.
+It is shown that when search friction increases, the usage of e-pooling service decreases.